ishantheperson/ModelChecking/README.md

 The structure included is presburger arithmetic.
-To add more you would need to create some new DFAs (as seen in `src/SampleStructure.hs`) and then package it up into a structure (as seen at the end of `src/ModelChecker/Structure.hs`) and then switch `defaultStructure` in `src/Main.hs` to the new one.
+To add more you would need to create some new DFAs (as seen in `src/SampleStructure.hs`) and then package it up into a structure (defined in `src/ModelChecker/Structure.hs`, example in `SampleStructure` and then switch `defaultStructure` in `src/Main.hs` to the new one.

 ```
 % make